crisisfighters/crisisfighters.org/content/what-else/why-societies-fail.md

 </td>
 <td>

-* French-German and European integration to avoid another war overcame existing nationalism
+* The French-German and European integrations overcame long-lasting nationalism to avoid another war.
-* The inhabitants of Tikopia island killed off all pigs to protect the vegetation although pigs were highly valued
+* The inhabitants of Tikopia island survived because they killed off all pigs to protect the vegetation although pigs were highly valued.
-* The Tokugawa shoguns enacted drastic forest protection policies before deforestation became irreversible
+* The Tokugawa shoguns enacted drastic forest protection policies before deforestation became irreversible.
-* Joaquin Balaguer, a horrible dictator of the Dominican Republic, enacted costly and far-reaching environmental protection measures despite political cost
+* Joaquin Balaguer, a horrible dictator of the Dominican Republic, enacted costly and far-reaching environmental protection measures despite the political cost.
-* Costa Rica abandoned its army and invests heavily in protecting its environment
+* Costa Rica abandoned its army and invests heavily in protecting its environment.
 </td>
 </tr>